li220000/li220000/README.md

 ## 📚 Projects

-Here are some of the [View Projects](https://github.com/yourname/data-analytics-portfolio) I’ve worked on:
+Here are some of the [Projects](https://github.com/li220000/data-analytics-portfolio) I’ve worked on: